-To ensure that all printed materials distributed by the Division of Student Services are of high quality in both content and presentation, the following guidelines are in place for division publications:
+To ensure that all printed materials distributed by the Division of Student Affairs are of high quality in both content and presentation, the following guidelines are in place for division publications:

 - Printed materials are to be checked for accurate spelling and punctuation.
 Spell check and grammar programs are readily available and should be used.
 Materials should also be proofread for accuracy of context and content.